-(see photo)

-Calculating the Score

-Keep track of the points with the score tracker during the game.
+Calculating the Score Keep track of the points with the score tracker during the game.
 At the beginning of the game, the developers start from 0 points and the conservationists start from 5 points.

-Developers

-Developer team points

-The developer team starts from zero points at the beginning of the game.
+The team with the most points at the end wins the game.
+If the players want, individual points can be calculated (starting always from 0) based on the points indicated on the character cards."
+DEVELOPER POINTS The developer team starts from zero points at the beginning of the game.
 They gain points for each constructed project token.
-Each constructed project token is worth one point, plus one extra point for each developer role in the game that benefits from it (sustainable / profitable / sector). -
+Each constructed project token is worth one point, plus one extra point for each developer role in the game that benefits from it (sustainable / profitable / sector).
 The benefitting roles are marked on the project header tile.
-Thus, in a six-player game, each constructed project token can bring up to three extra points, if two developer roles benefit from it.

-Table [SEE TABLE IN THE POINT REFERENCE CARD, TO USE THE SAME ORDER]: Team points for the developer team (score tracker):

-- +1 / any constructed project token - +1/ each profitable constructed project token - +1/ each sustainable constructed project token - +1/ each constructed sector project token based on which sector developer is in play - +1 (max 1): cluster of at least 3 constructed tokens (tokens need to follow each other horizontally or vertically diagonals do not count towards a cluster).
+Thus, in a six-player game, each con- 36 structed project token can bring up to three extra points, if two developer roles benefit from it.
+Team points for the developer team (score tracker): - +1 / any constructed project token - +1/ each profitable constructed project token - +1/ each sustainable constructed project token - +1/ each constructed sector project token based on which sector developer is in play - +1 (max 1): cluster of at least 3 constructed tokens (tokens need to follow each other horizontally or vertically diagonals do not count towards a cluster).
+Example 1: Two separate projects Filthy rich money maker (profitable) and startup dreamer (sustainable) are in the game.
+The developers constructed three project tokens of a motorway (profitable) and two tokens of a wind power plant (sustainable), which equals to five constructed project tokens in total.

-Examples (with images):

-Two separate projects

-Filthy rich money maker (profitable) and start-up dreamer (sustainable) are in the game The developers constructed three project tokens of a motorway (profitable) and two tokens of a wind power plant (sustainable), which equals to five constructed project tokens in total.
 The developer team gets +5 points for the five constructed tokens, +3 points for the three profitable motorway tokens, +2 points for the two sustainable wind power plant tokens, and +1 for the three clustered motorway tokens.
 In total, the developer team has 11 points.

+Image 3.
+Example 1

+37

+Example 2: Three Separate Projects

+Filthy rich money maker (profitable) and start-up dreamer (sustainable) are in the game.
+The developers constructed three tokens of a motorway, two tokens of a wind power plant and one token of an ecological housing area, which equals to six constructed project tokens in total.
+The developer team gets +6 points for the six constructed tokens, +3 for the three profitable motorway tokens, +2 for the two sustainable wind power plant tokens, +1 for the sustainable ecological housing area token, and +1 for three clustered project tokens.
+In total, the developer team has 13 points.